lwood7983/Final_Capstone_Project/README.md

 ## Dataset

-The dataset can be found at for this project can be found at: https://corgis-edu.github.io/corgis/csv/broadway/
+The dataset for this project can be found at: https://corgis-edu.github.io/corgis/csv/broadway/

 The dataset was originally gather by the Broadway League.  https://www.broadwayleague.com/home/